Turkish court rejects requests to free Kurdish lawmakers

 Mustafa Balbay of the main opposition Republican People’s Party (CHP) pledged his oath in parliament last Tuesday after he was released pending appeal from nearly five years in prison on conspiracy charges.

-He was among 275 defendants including an ex-military chief, retired officers, academics, journalists and politicians jailed in August over an alleged plot to overthrow Prime Minister Tayyip Erdogan’s Islamist-rooted government.

-Additional reporting by Gulsen Solaker; Writing by Daren Butler; Editing by Nick Tattersall and Ralph Boulton
+Reporting by Seyhmus Cakan; Writing by Daren Butler; Editing by Nick Tattersall and Pravin Char